macmanes-lab/Oyster_River_Protocol/manuscript/PeerJ_Response.md

 * it seems that no evaluation is done against a quality reference transcriptome, e.g. mouse RNAseq -> mouse.
 This is a major omission; the major reference-based approach used, BUSCO, only looks at a small subset of the transcripts, and does not evaluate transcript content systematically.
 It would be valuable to use a reference-based measure of transcriptome quality here, such as the Trinity paper used.

+> Thanks for the important suggestion.
+I have attempted to address this by using the `Shmlast ` package to find CRBH's in the Swissprot database, which I believe is better that looking in individual (e.g. Mus) reference transcriptomes, in that the same reference database can be used for all assemblies, thereby allowing for inter-dataset comparison.
+What this analysis shows, is that in all cases, I recover more CRHBs using the ORP that when using any other assembly, which speaks to the general merits of the approach.

 * The choice of taxonomic descriptions in table 1 is bewildering - I don't see any reason (biological or other) for the descriptions chosen.
 Maybe stick with 'animal' and 'plant'?

+> I reworked the figure to include animal, plant, and protozoa.
+I agree this makes the presentation much cleaner.

 * More, section 4.2 incompletely addresses an interesting question - there are many features of genomes/transcriptomes that are more likely to challenge transcriptome assembly than taxonomic membership, e.g. tissue sampled, tissue complexity in terms of number of cell types, presence of RNA editing, recent genome duplications, polymorphism rate, etc. It's probably beyond the scope of this paper to explore these issues, but I'm not sure how it merits the incomplete discussion it's given in the current paper.
 Perhaps a single sentence "ORP performed equally well across all of the organisms chosen at random" would be better, or something like that.

 * The paper states that no value is seen in including reads beyond 30m, which is intuitive and matches our experience.
 However, most transcriptome assembly projects sequence multiple tissues and then combine them in a de novo assembly.
 Is the recommendation for the ORP to subsample each tissue data set to 30m and then combine them?
 Or what?
 Some comment (along with a specific reference to a paper with an overall suggested workflow for making use of the assembly) would be welcome.

+ > My general recommendation for people strolling on to my office is to subsample each tissue set to ~30M pairs, assemble, and merge.
+If isoforms are of zero interest (or you have zero confidence in isoform assembly from short read data, as I do), then the recommendation is to combine reads from all tissues together then generate one 30M read dataset.
+The assembly of this dataset is likely to contain some isoforms not seen in "real life" (e.g., imagine chimerism of liver-specific isoform with brain-specific isoform), but given isoform reconstruction is so bad anyway, the risk of these chimeric events might not be so impactful.

+ > I'd be *really* happy to provide some comment in the manuscript, but I'm afraid that the recommendation is based on a lot of anecdote, and very little data.
+Further, I don't really know of a paper where this question has been fully resolved.
+Do you know of one?

 * Along those lines, the extra computational requirements of the ORP seem likely to be significant when combining multiple tissue RNAseq data sets.
 This is one of the reasons that Trinity recommends using in silico normalization, which was explicitly *not* used in this paper.
 The discussion should be expanded to include this.

+> I generally do not recommend diginorm, as it (in my hands) has resulted in slightly less contiguous assemblies.
+I can certainly add this

 * I'm puzzled by the division between Results and Discussion in this paper.
 I'd suggest either combining them or having the primary results be separate from the discussion of what the results mean; typically the division I use is "here are the facts I see" (for results), and "here is what I think they mean".